David Kirby DVM

 Charlotte is a graduate of the Veterinary Technician program at Ridgetown College, University of Guelph in Ridgetown, Ontario.
 Following Ridgetown, she completed a month-long externship at the University of Tennessee College of Veterinary Medicine Teaching Hospital where she worked with domestic pets as well as exotics/zoo animals.

 Charlotte has gained valuable experience while working in London at various small animal practices.
 She loves to learn and keep current with new techniques and information.
-She lives in London with her husband Des, sons Seth and Griffin, cats Sadie and Hadley and a Service Dog for Seth through Autism Dog Services.
-Charlotte enjoys running and yoga, gardening, crocheting and jewellery-making, and spending time with her family.
+She lives in London with her sons Seth and Griffin, cats Sadie, Hadley and Jasper, and dog, Penny.

 Bethany Timmers: Veterinary Technician